zulip/zulip/help/moving-to-zulip.md

 # Moving to Zulip

 Welcome to Zulip!
 This page will guide you through the process of transitioning your organization to Zulip.
-It assumes that you have [completed you initial evaluation](/help/trying-out-zulip) of Zulip, decided [whether to use Zulip Cloud or self-host](/help/zulip-cloud-or-self-hosting), and are ready to introduce Zulip to your organization.
+It assumes that you have [completed your initial evaluation](/help/trying-out-zulip) of Zulip, decided [whether to use Zulip Cloud or self-host](/help/zulip-cloud-or-self-hosting), and are ready to introduce Zulip to your organization.